Kristin Bauer van Straten: Acting career

 In 1995, Bauer van Straten had her first regular role in a television series, as Maggie Reynolds on The Crew.
 Other recurring roles include Geneva Renault in Total Security, Candy Cooper in That's Life, Rebecca Colfax in Dirty Sexy Money, and Belinda Slypich in Hidden Hills.
 Perhaps her best known film role was in Dancing at the Blue Iguana in 2000.
 Bauer van Straten played a porn star appearing as the featured act at a Los Angeles strip club and performed an extended nude dance.

 In 2001, she starred in the award-winning short film Room 302, and in 2004 she had a minor role in the film 50 First Dates, which starred Adam Sandler.
 In the animated series Justice League, she supplied the voice of the superhero Mera.

-She has also made a number of guest appearances in several television shows, including LA Law, Seinfeld, Everybody Loves Raymond, Dark Angel, Two and a Half Men, Star Trek: Enterprise, CSI: Crime Scene Investigation, Desperate Housewives, and George Lopez.
+She has also made a number of guest appearances in several television shows, including L.A.
+Law, Seinfeld, Everybody Loves Raymond, Dark Angel, Two and a Half Men, Star Trek: Enterprise, CSI: Crime Scene Investigation, Desperate Housewives, and George Lopez.
 She famously appeared in a Seinfeld episode (The Bizarro Jerry) as Gillian, Jerry's girlfriend with "man hands", although the actual "man hands", seen only in close-ups, belonged to a member of the production crew.

 From 2008 to its conclusion in 2014, Bauer van Straten played the vampire Pamela Swynford De Beaufort on the HBO fantasy drama series, True Blood.
 On December 8, 2009, TV Guide confirmed she had been promoted from recurring status to a series regular.

 In 2011, she was cast in the fantasy television series Once Upon a Time as the evil fairy Maleficent (the wicked fairy godmother, using the name from Disney's Sleeping Beauty), the rival of the Evil Queen of Snow White.